kigawas/blog/content/posts/integrate-fastapi-and-django-orm.md

 - `models`: Django ORM
 - `routers`: FastAPI routers
+- `adapters`: The adapters to retrieve Django ORMs
 - `schemas`: FastAPI Pydantic models

-- `adapters`: The adapters to convert Django ORMs to Pydantic validators
+For a typical FastAPI application, there should be an ORM part and a Pydantic models/validators part, for how to convert ORMs to Pydantic models, normally we'd like to utilize the [ORM mode](https://pydantic-docs.helpmanual.io/usage/models/#orm-mode-aka-arbitrary-class-instances).

 ## Set up some data